AhmedUtkuOzudogru/Multiling/README.md

 # Known Errors
 1. Register
 - Error dialog pops up even when two passwords match.
 (Fixed)
-- UserID should be sent to the firestore
+- UserID should be sent to the firestore(Omitted)
 2. Login
-- Remember me does not work.
+- Remember me does not work.(Fixed)
 3.StartPage
 - Login button Is not Centered  when app is running(Fixed) 4.FillProfile